nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### Exploring Different Network Partition Scenarios

 In this article, we explored how a network split (split brain) can affect a distributed data system.
 We initially focused on an equal split across two regions, but there are numerous permutations of network partitions that can yield interesting and varied results.
-Here, we will discuss several scenarios:
+Here, we discuss a few of these scenarios.

 <B>A</B>: Uneven subnet split within a region